- Canary Islands

 This is the most difficult part of the walk, as this part of the road is not paved and you'll be walking on rocks and stones on certain portions of the road.

-Unfortunately we weren't prepared with hiking shoes on that day and we really regretted wearing a simple pair of Skechers shoes on this section of the walk.
-Let's say that we were ok while doing the walk from Alcala to Playa San Juan, but when we had to walk back it just killed our feet.
+Unfortunately, we weren't prepared with hiking shoes on that day and we really regretted wearing a simple pair of Skechers shoes on this section of the walk.
+Let's say that we were fine while doing the walk from Alcala to Playa San Juan, but when we had to walk back it just killed our feet.
 So a pair of hiking shoes would be really advisable if you plan to walk from Alcala to Playa San Juan (or the other way around).
 It's not that it's impossible to do it while wearing sneakers, but it will be much more comfortable if you are wearing proper shoes that are adequate for this type of terrain.
 We are used to walking long distances and we didn't have a problem with the distance itself, but we would have enjoyed more this part of the road if we would have worn our hiking shoes.

-If on the section between Playa La Arena and Alcala you see lots of people walking back and forth, due to the fact that most of the road is paved and flat, on this other section of the walk you will see far less people.
+If on the section between Playa La Arena and Alcala you see lots of people walking back and forth, due to the fact that most of the road is paved and flat, on this other section of the walk you will see far fewer people.